AbiVarsanP/Student-Complaint-Portal-Development-4562/README.md

 For issues or questions:
 1. Check the console logs for error messages
 2. Verify backend server is running on port 3001
-3. Test database connection via `/api/health` endpoint
+3. Ensure database file permissions are correct
 4. Check network connectivity between frontend and backend
-5. Verify environment variables are correctly set

 ## 🔄 Data Persistence

-- **Cloud Database**: All data stored in Neon PostgreSQL
+- **Database**: All data stored in SQLite database file
-- **Automatic Backups**: Neon provides automatic backups
+- **Backup**: Regular database backups recommended
-- **High Availability**: Cloud-hosted with redundancy
+- **Migration**: Easy to migrate to PostgreSQL/MySQL if needed
 - **Multi-user**: Supports concurrent access from multiple systems
-- **ACID Compliance**: Full transaction support

-## 🌟 Neon Database Benefits

-- **Serverless**: Auto-scaling based on usage
-- **Branching**: Database branching for development
-- **Global**: Low-latency access worldwide
-- **Monitoring**: Built-in monitoring and analytics
-- **Security**: Enterprise-grade security features

-The system is now ready for production use with a robust cloud database backend and multi-user access!
+The system is now ready for production use with real database persistence and multi-user access!